Women Givers of Nash-Rocky Mount

 The Women Givers of Nash-Rocky Mount awarded $2,000 to United Community Ministries for support of their family homeless shelter in December of 2012.

-The Women Givers of Nash-Rocky Mount has awarded more than $24,000 in grants to local nonprofits over the past three years, with contributions going to My Sister's House, United Community Ministries, Boys and Girls Clubs of Nash/Edgecombe counties, Smart Girls Program and the Down East Partnership for Children.
+The Women Givers of Nash-Rocky Mount has awarded more than $26,000 in grants to local nonprofits over the past four years, with contributions going to My Sister's House, United Community Ministries, Boys and Girls Clubs of Nash/Edgecombe counties, Smart Girls Program and the Down East Partnership for Children.

 The giving circle currently has about 25 members who agree to donate $250 annually to the gift fund.
 Members vote annually on how contributions are to be distributed to the local community.
 Those interested in joining or applying for a 2013 grant should email Kelly Lee, NCCF regional associate, or call her at 252-973-1205.

 Grants for the 2013 program year will be awarded at year-end.